Test your Windows app for Windows 10 in S mode

 Next, install the policy and restart your system

 We recommend that you apply these policies to a virtual machine because these policies might lead to boot failures.
-That's because these policies block the execution of code that isn't signed by the Windows Store, including drivers.
+That's because these policies block the execution of code that isn't signed by the Microsoft Store, including drivers.

 If you want to apply these policies to your local machine, it's best to start with the Audit mode policy.
 With this policy, you can review the Code Integrity Event Logs to ensure that nothing critical would be blocked in an enforced policy.